Samuel Beckett Bridge at Christmas 3 days in Dublin

 The collection covers medicine, law, science, travel, navigation, mathematics, music, surveying, theology, and classical literature.

-Admission is €5 for adults and €3 for students.
-Children under 18 are admitted free, or you can purchase a joint ticket for €11 that will get you into the library and St. Patrick’s Cathedral next door.
+A discounted joint ticket is also available that will get you into the library and St. Patrick’s Cathedral next door.

 Get the Go City Dublin Pass to Save up to 50% on Admission to Popular Attractions